json-schema-org/website/PR_DESCRIPTION.md

 **What kind of change does this PR introduce?**

-This PR introduces a dependency upgrade (chore) that updates Next.js from 14.2.35 to 15.5.9 and Tailwind CSS from 3.3.5 to 3.4.19.
+This PR introduces a dependency upgrade that updates Next.js from 14.2.35 to 15.5.9 and Tailwind CSS from 3.3.5 to 3.4.19.
 This brings the codebase up to current standards with improved performance and features while maintaining backward compatibility.

 **Issue Number:**
 - Closes #2114